-- You will be able to identify problems even before they occur as you will be monitoring the budget.
-For example, emergency finances / funds or issues with cash flow, etc.
+- You will be able to identify problems even before they occur as you will be monitoring the budget: for example, emergency financial needs or issues with cash flow.

 After identifying the priorities and resources for the budget items, you need to set aside costs for each item on the budget.
-In order to efficiently do this, you need to investigate and evaluate the amount that is required for each item on the budget.
+In order to do this efficiently, you need to investigate and evaluate the amount that is required for each item on the budget.
 A cost-benefit analysis is done in this process.

-- You are able to identify and evaluate if any budget item is consistent with the principles governing the operation of the organisation.
+- You are able to evaluate if any budget item is consistent with the principles governing the operation of the organisation.

-- You can work out if the benefits will exceed the costs or if productivity will increase as a result of the budget, i.e. compare the costs and benefits.
+- You can work out if the benefits of an action will exceed the costs or if productivity will increase as a result of the budget.

-- You can avoid last minute changes and make changes or revise up-coming budget plans and be ready to face them.
+- You can avoid last-minute changes or revise upcoming budget plans and be ready to face them.

-- You can be sure that the estimates are realistic and accurate and implement it without worrying
+- You can be sure that the estimates are realistic and accurate and implement them without worrying.

-- You can cut down costs or avoid costs while evaluating if you find that the expense is not a requirement / need
+- You can cut down costs or avoid costs while evaluating if you find that the expense is not a requirement or a need.

-- You will be able to decide easily if contracts (handing over projects, etc. to contracted agencies) will be cost effective rather than the organisation directly working on a project.
+- You will be able to decide easily if contracts (handing over a project to contracted agencies) will be more cost-effective than the organisation directly working on a project.

 I hope you find the information here useful.
 Please do not hesitate to leave your suggestions, experiences and ideas in the comments section below.